 1994

 ● 1-1-1994: If you think you know and understand a certain proposition, you might be wrong.
-But if you think you do not know or understand it, you’re right.
+But if you think you don’t know or understand it, you’re right.

 I had the impression that everyone with a gun, perhaps all the people in gangs, felt a certain macho need to make noise on New Year’s Eve by discharging their weapons.